dhellmann/pymotw-3/source/atexit/index.rst

 It is also possible to register more than one function, and to pass arguments to the registered functions.
-That can be useful to cleanly disconnect from databases, remove temporary files, etc.  Instead of keeping a separate list of resources that need to be freed, a separate clean-up function can be registered for each resource.
+That can be useful to cleanly disconnect from databases, remove temporary files, etc.  Instead of keeping a list of resources that need to be freed, a separate clean-up function can be registered for each resource.

 .. include:: atexit_multiple.py
     :literal:
     :start-after: # end_pymotw_header

-The exit functions are called in the reverse of the order they are registered.
+The exit functions are called in the reverse of the order in which they are registered.
 This allows modules to be cleaned up in the reverse order from which they are imported (and therefore register their :mod:`atexit` functions), which should reduce dependency conflicts.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'atexit_multiple.py'))